flowershow/flowershow-app/docs/site-settings.md

 ## Favicon (⭐️ Premium feature)

-Set your site's favicon by specifying the path to your favicon file in the `favicon` field in your [[config-file|config file]].
-You can also set it to an emoji using the same field.
+Set your site's favicon by specifying the path to your favicon file in the `favicon` field of your [[config-file|config file]].
+You can also use an emoji!

 ```json
 {